Lawrence Brownlee

 Lawrence Brownlee (born November 24, 1972) is an American operatic tenor particularly associated with the bel canto repertoire.
 Describing his voice, Speight Jenkins, general director of the Seattle Opera, said: "There are other singers that sing this repertory very well, but I don't think anyone else has quite as beautiful a sound and as rounded a tone," and praise his "incredible top notes", adding about his high F (F_{5}) in "Credeasi, misera": "With him it's not a scream, it's a beautiful sound."
-Mezzo-soprano Joyce DiDonato adds: "He is always in service of the music.
+Mezzo-soprano Joyce DiDonato added: "He is always in service of the music.
 His natural instrument is just incredibly beautiful.
 The word 'honey' comes to mind.
 He also has technical prowess and agility."

 Early life and education

 Brownlee was born in Youngstown, Ohio.
 He grew up without much exposure to classical music but had an extremely musical childhood, playing trumpet, guitar and drums, and singing Gospel music in church.
 His first gigs were at an amusement park in Sandusky, Ohio, singing pop and show tunes.
 Brownlee attended Anderson University in Indiana for his undergraduate degree and Indiana University Jacobs School of Music for graduate studies.
-He studied with soprano Costanza Cuccaro, David Starkey, and Fritz Robertson.
+He studied with tenors Dr. David Edgar Starkey and Dr. Fritz Robertson, and soprano Costanza Cuccaro.
 While a graduate student, he became a member of Kappa Alpha Psi fraternity; his desire to become a member was due in large part to his association with members of its Alpha chapter, founded at Indiana University Bloomington in January 1911.
 He was officially initiated into the Indianapolis Alumni Chapter in the fall of 1999, but considers himself close to the founding chapter and was involved in many of its activities while a student.
 He became a life member in 2008.

 Brownlee participated in young artist programs at the Seattle Opera and the Wolf Trap Opera Company.